-- 1. 4-H members must be currently enrolled in the Kansas 4-H SpaceTech project to exhibit in this division. - 2.
+- 1. 4-H members must be currently enrolled in the Kansas 4-H Robotic project to exhibit in this division. - 2.
 Each exhibitor may enter one robot per class.
 Exhibit must have been constructed and/or completed during the current 4-H year. - 3.
-Each robot must be free-standing, without the need for additional supports in order to be moved or exhibited. - 4.
-Robots must have automated reticulated structures (arms, wheels, grippers, etc.).
+Each robot must be free-standing, without the need for additional supports in order to be moved or exhibited.
+Each exhibit must include a robot, information packets are not a sufficient exhibit. - 4.
+Robots must have automated articulated structures (arms, wheels, grippers, etc.).
 Game consoles that display on a screen are not considered robots and should either be entered in computer systems division or energy management project.
 Robots requiring no assembly, just programming, such as Ozbots, are considered computer system projects as the skill is focused on the programming not on the construction of the robot.